Choose The Lever for Successful Finance Transformation

 You can then design a mandatory standard template with the identified compliance team to be used globally (following the existing policy document).
 A more detailed guidance document outlining each step in the new global template can be prepared.
 Furthermore, you implement a central data repository with appropriate access to ensure proper document retention.
 Lastly, you design a monthly, quarterly or bi-annual control to sample-check prior period decisions to monitor compliance effectively.

 Management now has the assurance that all decisions comply with the policy, correct authorisation is in place, and adequate supporting documentation is centrally filed together with the decision documentation – all with appropriate access.
 As a further benefit, any pre-existing local controls can safely be de-scoped.
-Your new control point will now cover the global end-to-end process.
+Your new control point will now cover the global end-to-end process, and you have improved the control framework.

-Your central GRA or Shared Service Centre team has become the end-to-end process’s guardian and custodian.
-They hold process expertise, while the actual decisions remain business-proximate.
+Your central GRA or Shared Service Centre team has become the guardian and custodian of the end-to-end process.
+They have process expertise, while the actual decisions remain business-proximate.
 As a result, the risk flagged as high has been mitigated.

 Conclusion

-The five levers: Efficiency, Effectiveness, Agility, Skills and Behaviours, as we have demonstrated, define how you will tackle Finance Transformation.
+As we have demonstrated, the five levers—efficiency, effectiveness, agility, skills, and behaviours — define how you will tackle Finance Transformation.
 Having decided which levers apply or should be prioritised, you can make more intelligent design solution selections.
-You will know that it fits with the strategic positioning and functional fit and reflects your starting point – the baseline.
+You will know that the solution fits with the strategic positioning and functional fit and reflects your starting point—the baseline.

 Interested in More Finance Transformation?

-Our next post will focus on the sixth step: Understand the Context.
-We will look at what is going on that may be outside your control and organisational givens.
+Our next post will focus on the sixth step: Understanding the Context.
+We will examine what is going on that may be outside your control and organisational givens.

 Did you miss some of the other posts in this series?
 Find them here: